Weapons (soundtrack): Development

-In April 2025, it was announced that the siblings Ryan and Hays Holladay would compose the film score along with the director Cregger, as well.
+In April 2025, it was announced that the siblings Ryan and Hays Holladay would compose the film score along with the director Zach Cregger, as well.
 They knew Cregger since childhood as they played together in a band called Sirhan Sirhan.
 Composing for the film began as soon as the editing commenced.
 As Cregger wanted the composers to be present during the post-production, this led the Holladays to relocate to New York and set up their scoring suite in the same office where the post-production took place, just steps away from the editing and VFX rooms.
 They worked on five months for the score, and as the post-production took place much early, the composition and editing happened simultaneously and during which Cregger made a visit to the composers' room, editing and VFX rooms back-and-forth.
 This led them to avoid any temp tracks to be used and allowed a "uniquely fluid, collaborative process", where the music was directly integrated into a picture resulting in a score which was organically built alongside the film.

 Throughout the scoring process, the composers brought three suitcases full of synths, sound sculptures and samplers built everything just few steps down from the hall.
 While crafting the score, the team wanted it to feel intense and energetic, while also capturing "the mystery and the longing for answers that runs throughout the story without overstaying its welcome".
 In certain instances, they attempted on a cue for a few times to get the tone right.
 He recalled the cue "The Flight" which occurred in the big running scene where all the kids are headed.
 For that scene, the composers went ahead with a dramatic and sweeping score, but in the end, what connected to them was something reminiscent of Richard Wagner's "Ride of the Valkyries" and William Basinski's "Disintegration Loops" providing an unsettling effect.